 Researchers and Evidence

+What many believe are birthmark myths may soon be disproved.
 The evidence for reincarnation birthmarks is mounting.
 New information comes from many researchers, as well as areas of scientific research like epigenetics, quantum physics, and consciousness studies which postulate the theory everyone exists as energy that continues after death.

 Dr. Ian Stevenson

-It is impossible to look at the meaning of birthmarks from a past life without coming across the name Dr. Ian Stevenson, who researched children's past lives for forty years.
+It is impossible to look at the birthmark meaning from a past life without coming across the name Dr. Ian Stevenson, who researched children's past lives for forty years.
 During that time, Dr. Stevenson discovered children that had died traumatically in a previous life often had birthmarks at the site of the trauma.
 This research fascinated him and in 1997, he published Reincarnation and Biology.
 At over 2,000 pages, it is a compelling argument for past life birthmarks as proof of a previous incarnation.

 Dr. Stevenson was a pioneer in the field.
 In his research, he was able to compare 49 cases of birthmarks and wounds on children to the autopsy reports of the person the child claimed to have been.
 Eighty-eight percent of the cases showed a correlation between the fatal wound and the child's current birthmark, something Dr. Stevenson concluded was evidence of reincarnation.